-The North East has mixed water meaning you may be unlucky enough to be supplied with hard water.
+The North East has mixed water meaning you may be supplied with hard water.
 Areas such as Newcastle, Middlesbrough and Sunderland all have areas fed by hard water.

 Limescale is caused by hard water

 The minerals in hard water, calcium carbonate and magnesium mostly, are what form the limescale deposits you see on your kitchen and bathroom surfaces.

 It is in these areas that limescale is most obvious, but it’s the limescale you don’t see that causes the most trouble.
 Limescale also forms in expensive equipment sucha s boilers and washing machines, lowering their efficiency and leading them to an early grave!

 The higher the hardness, the greater the limescale

 We can categorise water hardness into 3 different groups, the ppm stands for parts per million and refers to the amount of calcium carbonate and magnesium present in the water:

 Soft to moderately soft water – 1 -100ppm

 Hard to very hard water – Over 200 ppm